Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Group theoretic preliminaries

 Let $\mathcal F=\{ f_1, \ldots, f_n\}$ be a finite basis of $F_n$ and let $\{ s_1, \ldots, s_n\}$ be the elements provided by Theorem \ref{glue}.
 Let $\langle X\mid \mathcal R\rangle $ be a presentation of $P$, where $X=G\cup \mathcal F$ and $\mathcal R$ is a set of words in the alphabet $X$.
 Let also By part (a) of Theorem \ref{glue}, $\overline P$ is hyperbolic relative to the $\gamma$-image of the collection $\Hl\cup \{ F_n\}$.
 Using Tietze transformations, we can remove the relators $f_is_i$ and generators $f_i$ from the presentation of $\overline P$.
 This yields an isomorphism $\overline P\cong G$ that sends each $\gamma(H_i)$ to $H_i$ and $\gamma(F_n)$ to $F_n$.
 Thus, $G$ is hyperbolic relative to $\Hl \cup \{ F_n\}$. \end{proof}

 The following variant of the famous Rips construction \cite{Rips} is similar to the one considered in \cite{BO}.

 \begin{prop} Let $S$ be a finitely generated group, $M$ the normal closure of finitely many elements in $S$.
 For any non-elementary hyperbolic group $H$, there exist a finitely generated group $G$ containing $S$ and an infinite normal subgroup $N\lhd G$ such that the following conditions hold. \begin{enumerate} \item[(a)] $G$ is ICC and non-elementary hyperbolic relative to $S$. \item[(b)] $N$ is a non-trivial quotient of $H$.
-In particular, $N$ is finitely generated. \item[(c)] The restriction of the natural homomorphism $G\to G/N$ to $S$ is surjective and $S\cap N=M$, In particular, $G/N\cong S/M$. \item[(d)] If $H$ and $S$ are torsion-free, then so is $G$. \end{enumerate} \end{prop}
+In particular, $N$ is finitely generated. \item[(c)] The restriction of the natural homomorphism $G\to G/N$ to $S$ is surjective and we have a natural isomorphism $G/N\cong S/M$ (i.e., $S\cap N=M$). \item[(d)] If $H$ and $S$ are torsion-free, then so is $G$. \end{enumerate} \end{prop}

+\begin{proof} For convenience of the reader, we provide a commutative diagram illustrating conditions (b) and (c).

-\begin{proof} Let $X$ be a finite generating set of $S$ and let $M$ be the normal closure of a finite set $Y$ in $S$.
+Let $X$ be a finite generating set of $S$ and let $M$ be the normal closure of a finite set $Y$ in $S$.
 Passing from $H$ to $H/K(H)$ if necessary, we can assume that $K(H)=\{ 1\}$.
-The free product $P=S\ast H$ is hyperbolic relative to $\{ S, H\}$.
+The free product $P=S\ast H$ is hyperbolic relative to $\{ S, H\}$ (see Example \ref{Ex:RH}).
 Since $H$ is hyperbolic, $P$ is also hyperbolic relative to $S$ by Corollary \ref{Cor:rhh}.
 Since $H$ is non-elementary and $K(H)=\{ 1\}$, $H$ is a suitable subgroup of $P$ with respect to $S$.
-Let $Z$ be a finite generating set of $H$ and let By Theorem \ref{glue}, there exist a set of elements $\{ s_f\in H\mid f\in \mathcal F\}$ such that the quotient group
+Let $Z$ be a finite generating set of $H$ and let